vellikis/finwise-app/README.md

 │  └─ index.ts (initDB, CRUD, materializeRecurring, etc.)
 ├─ theme.ts (ThemeProvider, useTheme, useThemeMode)
 └─ utils/
-   └─ money.ts (formatAmount helper)
+   └─ money.ts (formatAmount helper)`

 ⚙️ Useful Scripts
 # Start Metro / Expo
-npx expo start
+`npx expo start`

 # Run on Android (emulator)
-npx expo run:android
+`npx expo run:android`

 # Run on iOS (simulator; macOS only)
-npx expo run:ios
+`npx expo run:ios`

-🔒 iOS / Android Notes
+## 🔒 iOS / Android Notes

 System Theme: Ensure app.json has:

-{ "expo": { "userInterfaceStyle": "automatic" } }
+`{ "expo": { "userInterfaceStyle": "automatic" } }`

-Notifications: On iOS, test on a physical device for scheduled alerts.
+- Notifications: On iOS, test on a physical device for scheduled alerts.

-Biometrics: Requires Face ID/Touch ID/Android biometrics configured on device.
+- Biometrics: Requires Face ID/Touch ID/Android biometrics configured on device.

-🧾 CSV Export
+## 🧾 CSV Export

 Exports open the system share sheet where available.
 If sharing isn’t available, files are written to Expo’s cache directory and an alert shows the path.

-🧰 Troubleshooting
+## 🧰 Troubleshooting

 CRLF warnings on Windows: It’s safe.
 To normalize:

-git config core.autocrlf true
+`git config core.autocrlf true`

-New transactions not visible immediately: The list auto-refreshes when the screen regains focus and via pull-to-refresh.
+- New transactions not visible immediately: The list auto-refreshes when the screen regains focus and via pull-to-refresh.
 If you modified DB helpers, ensure they resolve successfully.

-🤝 Contributing
+## 🤝 Contributing

 Pull requests welcome!
 Find a bug or want a small improvement?
 Open an issue.

-📜 License
+## 📜 License

 MIT

-Made with 💸 by Alex
+Made by Evan